 - To know about all of your choices.
-You have the right to be told about all of the treatment options that are recommended for your condition, no matter what they cost or whether they are covered by our plan. - To know about the risks.
+You have the right to be told about all of the treatment options that are recommended for your condition, no matter what they cost or whether they are covered by our plan.
+It also includes being told about programs our plan offers to help members manage their medications and use drugs safely. - To know about the risks.
 You have the right to be told about any risks involved in your care.
 You must be told in advance if any proposed medical care or treatment is part of a research experiment.
 You always have the choice to refuse any experimental treatments. - The right to say "no." You have the right to refuse any recommended treatment.
 This includes the right to leave a hospital or other medical facility, even if your doctor advises you not to leave.
-Of course, if you refuse treatment, you accept full responsibility for what happens to your body as a result.
+You also have the right to stop taking your medication.
+Of course, if you refuse treatment or stop taking medication, you accept full responsibility for what happens to your body as a result.